martynaskadisa/sonner/README.md

 https://user-images.githubusercontent.com/36730035/220868994-f0c92862-7e7d-487c-ab3a-540e7b48ab4a.mp4

+> This fork only changes so styles.css don't get imported into the bundle

 # Introduction

 [Sonner](https://sonner.emilkowal.ski/) is an opinionated toast component for React.
 It's customizable, but styled by default.
 Comes with a swipe to dismiss animation.